gaurav1780/comp1010practicalClassMaterial/week 2 - javaEclipse/workshopJavaEclipse.md

 ### Question 7.

 Complete the steps described in the program `AverageSpeedCalculator.java` so that the average speed of a return trip is calculated.
 The output should be 15.384....

+# Exporting a Java project to an ***archive file*** from Eclipse

+After you have completed question 7, export the completed project to an archive file using the following steps:

+1. Select the project `myFirstEclipseProject` in the left panel so that it is highlighted in blue.
+2. Choose `File`
+3. Choose `Export`
+4. Double-click (or expand) `General`
+5. Double-click `Archive file`.
+6. Make sure `myFirstEclipseProject` has a tick against it.
+7. Click on `Browse`.
+8. Choose location of your choice and choose the name `myFirstExportedArchive`.
+9. Click `Finish`

+### Question 8.

+Upload the file `myFirstExportedArchive.zip` on iLearn under `Week 2 submission`.